Citigroup: Shrinking of consumer banking unit (2021–2025)

+In March 2025, Citigroup seeks to reduce reliance on external IT contractors, cutting their share by 20% to 50%.
+They intend to hire full-time employees instead, increasing their technology workforce to 50,000.
+Improved risk management, data governance after regulatory penalties, including a $136 million for data issues, have prompted such measures.
+A recent $22.9 million fraud case which involved external contractors is also cited by Citigroup as a reason for the shift.
+The bank intend to reduce its external suppliers from 144 to 50 and plans to shift IT operations from Rutherford, NJ, to Jersey City.
+The bank’s stock fell 0.7%, accumulating a 4.4% loss for the year.

 Involvement in controlling the sale of guns

-In 2018 The New York Times reported about Citi's actions, under the direction of CEO Michael Corbat, to intervene in the matter of gun control.
+In 2018, The New York Times reported about Citi's actions, under the direction of CEO Michael Corbat, to intervene in the matter of gun control.
 In particular, their credit card policies were set to restrict the sale of guns below age 21.

 Offices

 New York City

-Citigroup Center, a diagonal-roof skyscraper located in Midtown Manhattan, New York City, is Citigroup's most famous office building, which despite popular belief is not the company's headquarters building.
-Rather, this is the former headquarters of the Travelers Group located in downtown Tribeca at 388 Greenwich Street, and now contains Citigroup's Investment and Corporate Banking operations.